lcdsmao/kotlinx.coroutines/coroutines-guide.md

 But what if the extracted function contains a coroutine builder which is invoked on the current scope?
 In this case `suspend` modifier on the extracted function is not enough.
-Making `doWorld` extension method on `CoroutineScope` is one of the solutions, but it may not always be applicable as it doesn't make API clearer.
+Making `doWorld` extension method on `CoroutineScope` is one of the solutions, but it may not always be applicable as it does not make API clearer.
-[currentScope] builder comes to help: it inherits current [CoroutineScope] from the coroutine context it's invoked.
+[currentScope] builder comes to help: it inherits current [CoroutineScope] from the coroutine context it is invoked.

 ```kotlin
 fun main(args: Array<String>) = runBlocking<Unit> {